 • To ensure that Hurstmere School meets all its statutory and regulatory requirements.

-• In the absence of the Principal, work under the direction of the delegated Vice Principals to ensure appropriate

-financial and other decisions.

 Plan and manage change in accordance with the school development /strategic plan.

-To lead school support staff, as directed by the Principal, and to line manage and develop a team of support staff.
+To lead school support staff.

 To contribute to the development of the School Development Plan and lead on, develop and monitor identified SDP action plans.